SmarterApp/TDS_AdministrationAndRegistrationTools/python/README.md

 # ART Student Loader Utilities
 ## Instruction Manual
 [TOC]
-### Description {#description}
+### Description
 The ART student loader utility is a Python scripts designed to automatically load the millions of students from the nightly CALPADS dump file into ART's REST API.
 The main utility includes an executable python script and a settings file, which is copied and modified for your local setup.
 There is also an optional GUI.
 The utilities are primarily designed to be run unattended by cron on a daily schedule.

 #### art_student_loader.py
 This is the main executable script.
 Run with -h or --help for a usage summary.
 This script performs the following main functions:

 1. Download the nightly dump file from the CALPADS sFTP server.
   - Will auto-resume an aborted download where it left off, if found.
   - Will automatically download this morning's dump file from the server using an established naming convention.
- 1. Extract the CSV data from the zip format used into a separate file, as defined in the zip file
+2. Extract the CSV data from the zip format used into a separate file, as defined in the zip file

- 1. Upload the student data from the CSV file into ART via the ART REST API.
+3. Upload the student data from the CSV file into ART via the ART REST API.
   - Can be instructed to start at any offset in the data file in case a previous run was aborted.
   - Can also be given a max number of students to upload instead of uploading the entire file.